-The sanctuary is home to 22 white rhinos and the main tourist activity here is the guided rhino tracking, where you set off with a professional ranger guide and walk through the forest in search for these animals.
-The search for them may take you something like 1-2hours ad after finding where they are grazing from you will be allowed a maximum of one hour with them and later you will have to return back.
+The sanctuary is home to 22 white rhinos and the main tourist activity here is the guided rhino tracking, where you set off with a professional ranger guide and walk through the forest in search of these animals.
+The search for them may take you something like 1-2 hours ad after finding where they are grazing from you will be allowed a maximum of one hour with them and later you will have to return back.

 Alongside guided rhino tracking there are other tourist activities you can enjoy at this sanctuary for example;

 Shoebill is one of the most sought-after birds to be seen in Uganda and the sanctuary is one of the few places in Uganda where you can find these rare birds can be seen in the wetland sanctuary and you can reach them by using a canoe.

 Ziwa Rhino Sanctuary is home to over 300 different species of birds which makes it a bird lovers paradise.
 The sanctuary has got 4 bird trials in which covers woodlands, swamp, and savannah.
 Bird watching is always done on a natural guided walk around the sanctuary with a professional guide.

 Be at one with nature, its smells, and sounds, it’s always done in the evening when you will set off after your lodge at around 5 pm local time and you move around the sanctuary where you will get a chance to see different animals like different bird species, reptiles, and others.
 The guide will share his knowledge of not only the animals but botany and vegetation as well.
 So in case you need evening relaxation this is the best way to relax your mind.

 After 1 or 2 days at this amazing place, you can choose to continue with your safari, and from there we recommend continuing to Murchison Falls National Park.

 Murchison Falls National Park